cvravi9/Benchmarking_SVCs/Original_Data_Comparision/README.md

 planemo run workflow_name yaml_name --galaxy_url https://usegalaxy.eu/ --galaxy_user_key key_number --engine external_galaxy --no_shed_install
 ```

-* Ensure there are two yaml files with different tumor sample purity.
+* Ensure that there are two yaml files with different tumor sample purity.

 * After the workflows are completed, the vcf files are downloaded from *https://usegalaxy.eu/* using *wget*.

-* The vcf files are compared using the command
+* Then these vcf files are compared using the command

 ```
-vcftoolz compare first-vcf-file second-vcf-file
+** vcftoolz compare first-vcf-file second-vcf-file
 ```

 ## 3. Alternate Workflow